Novokshanov/MT-Leaderboard/README.md

 - **Responsive Design**: Fixed first column for easy reference while scrolling horizontally
 - **Colorization**: Colorize scores according to customizable zones of quality

+\* The idea behind colorization: red is rather random characters than translation, yellow is translation, green is good translation.
+Mind that defaults are set according to personal intuition and experience with certain languages.
+Threshold values that are more suitable for objective research are welcome.

 ## Supported Metrics

 The application supports common machine translation evaluation metrics: